 COMMITTEES

+31. The committee chairs of this Unit shall be appointed by the President.

+22. All committee chairs must be current Mead PTSA members and approved LWSD volunteers.

-31. 23The Nominating Committee shall be elected according to the Washington State Uniform Bylaws, by the January general meeting.
+23. The Nominating Committee shall be elected according to the Washington State Uniform Bylaws, by the January general meeting.
 No person shall be eligible to serve two (2) consecutive years on this committee.

-4.
+34. One or more awards may be presented annually to an outstanding volunteer(s).
+A committee appointed by the president shall select the recipient.